tale-toul/gobuilder-s2i/go_builder_image/README.md

 service "gobuilder" deleted
 ```

-As a result of the __oc new-app__ command the builder image has been created, pushed to the Openshift internal registry and referenced by an image stream
+As a result of the previous __oc new-app__ command, the builder image has been created, pushed to the Openshift internal registry and referenced by an image stream in the current project.

 ```shell
 $ oc get imagestream gobuilder